Please note: the page will print without the top and left navigation bars and in black and white only.

 Using the benchmarks as a "yardstick", the JOT Team worked with criminal court leaders to develop improvement goals.

-In June 2012, a Metrics Table was created to look at the best ways to build on our achievements and measure progress moving forward, and report to the strategy’s Expert Advisory Panel.
+In June 2012, a Metrics Table was created to look at the best ways to build on our achievements and measure progress moving forward.
 The Metrics Table benefited from the experience and expertise of all sectors of the justice system including the judiciary, defence bar, corrections, Crown attorneys, court services, Legal Aid Ontario and others.

 A case is defined as a charge or charges under the Criminal Code of Canada that relate to a common incident.